-- 10. That, in substitution for any existing authorities and powers granted to the Directors pursuant to Section 551 of the Companies Act 2006 (the 'Act') prior to the passing of this resolution, the Directors be and they are hereby generally and unconditionally authorised pursuant to Section 551 of the Act to exercise all powers of the Company to allot shares in the Company, and to grant rights to subscribe for or to convert any security into shares of the Company (such shares, and rights to subscribe for or to convert any security into shares of the Company being 'relevant securities') up to an aggregate nominal amount of £490,919 and unless previously renewed, revoked, varied or extended this authority shall expire on the earlier of the conclusion of the next Annual General Meeting of the Company and the date falling 15 months after the date of passing of this resolution, except that the Company may at any time before such expiry make an offer or agreement which would or might require relevant securities to be allotted after such expiry and the Directors may allot relevant securities in pursuance of any such offer or agreement as if this authority had not expired. - 11.
-That, conditional upon the passing of Resolution 10 and in substitution for all existing authorities and powers given to the Directors pursuant to Section 570 of the Act prior to the passing of this resolution, the Directors be and they are hereby empowered pursuant to Section 570(1) of the Act to allot equity securities (as defined in Section 560 of the Act) of the Company wholly for cash pursuant to the authority of the Directors under Section 551 of the Act conferred by Resolution 10 above, and/or where such allotment constitutes an allotment of equity securities by virtue of Section 560(2) of the Act as if Section 561(1) of the Act did not apply to any such allotment, provided that such power conferred by this resolution shall be limited to: - a. the allotment of equity securities in connection with an invitation or offer of, or invitation to apply for, equity securities to the holders of Ordinary Shares in the capital of the Company (excluding any shares held by the Company as treasury shares (as defined in Section 724(5) of the Act)) on a fixed record date in proportion (as nearly as practicable) to their respective holdings of such Shares or in accordance with the rights attached to such shares (but subject to such exclusions or other arrangements as the Directors may deem necessary or expedient in relation to fractional entitlements, record dates or legal or practical problems under the laws of, or the requirements of, any regulatory body or any stock exchange in any territory or otherwise howsoever); and - b. the allotment (otherwise than pursuant to paragraph (a) of this resolution) of equity securities up to a maximum nominal amount equal to £147,276;
+10. That, in substitution for any existing authorities and powers granted to the directors pursuant to Section 551 of the Companies Act 2006 (the 'Act') prior to the passing of this resolution, the Directors be and they are hereby generally and unconditionally authorised pursuant to Section 551 of the Act to exercise all powers of the Company to allot shares in the Company, and to grant rights to subscribe for or to convert any security into shares of the Company (such shares, and rights to subscribe for or to convert any security into shares of the Company (such shares, and rights to subscribe for or to convert any security into shares of the Company (such shares, and rights to subscribe for or to convert any security into shares of the Company being 'relevant securities') up to an aggregate nominal amount of £536,863 and unless previously renewed, revoked, varied or extended this authority shall expire on the earlier of the conclusion of the next Annual General Meeting of the Company and the date falling 15 months after the date of passing of this resolution, except that the Company may at any time before such expiry make an offer or agreement, which would or might require relevant securities to be allotted after such expiry and the Directors may allot relevant securities in pursuance of any such offer or agreement as if this authority had not expired.

+Directors' power to issue shares for cash (general)

+11 That, conditional upon the passing of resolution 10 and in substitution for all existing authorities and powers given to the Directors pursuant to Section 570 of the Act prior to the passing of this resolution, the Directors be and they are hereby empowered pursuant to Section 570(1) of the Act to allot equity securities (as defined in Section 560 of the Act) of the Company wholly for cash pursuant to the authority of the Directors under Section 551 of the Act conferred by resolution 10 above, and/or Overview where such allotment constitutes an allotment of equity securities by virtue of Section 560(2) of the Act as if Section 561(1) of the Act did not apply to any such allotment, provided that such power conferred by this resolution shall be limited to: